marcobn/musicntwrk/README.md

 Get started with **musicntwrk**:

-# NEW!!! version 2.0 now on PiPy
+# NEW!!! version 2.0 now on PyPi

 ## pip install musicntwrk
 or